Fix tabindex values greater than zero for better accessibility

 </div>

-Use CSS (flexbox order, grid placement, or absolute positioning) to achieve visual order while keeping logical DOM order.
+Use CSS (flexbox order or grid placement) to achieve visual order while keeping logical DOM order.

 In Vue/Nuxt, audit your components for hardcoded tabindex values: